sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 Whenever the server is booted, there are a few tasks it runs right at the beginning, before accepting connections or getting the value of \`#0.dump\_interval\` to schedule the first checkpoint (see below for more information on checkpoint scheduling).

-First, the server calls \`$user\_disconnected()\` once for each user who was connected at the time the database file was written; this allows for any cleaning up that's usually done when users disconnect (e.g., moving their player objects back to some \`home' location, etc.).
+First, the server calls \`$user\_disconnected()\` once for each user who was connected at the time the database file was written; this allows for any cleaning up that's usually done when users disconnect (e.g., moving their player objects back to some 'home' location, etc.).

 Next, it checks for the existence of the verb \`$server\_started()\`.
 If there is such a verb, then the server runs a task invoking that verb with no arguments and with \`player\` equal to \`#-1\`.
 This is useful for carefully scheduling checkpoints and for re-initializing any state that is not properly represented in the database file (e.g., re-opening certain outbound network connections, clearing out certain tables, etc.).